Grains Per Gallon (GPG) Hardness Demystified

 Visualizing Grains Per Gallon Hardness

 Image a grain of rice, it's roughly the mass of 1 Grain and is a great way to visualize how big a Grain is.

-Another visual; if you’ve got 1,000 GPG of calcium in your water, then you’ve got about a quarter cup of calcium in every gallon of water.
+- Another visual; if you’ve got 5 GPG of calcium in your water, then you’ve got about a quarter cup of calcium in every 200 gallons of water.

-How Does a High Grain Per Gallon Hardness Affect Me?
+How High Grain Per Gallon Hardness Affects You

 If not removed or treated to change the way the hardness mineral behaves a high GPG translates directly to all the things we dislike about hard water simply being worse.
 Higher the GPG the worse the hardness problem you'll experience.